thojgi/NewCode/README.md

 # NewCode
-This is how to test the code (on Gitbash)
+This is how to test the code in a terminal

 git clone https://github.com/thojgi/NewCode.git